HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 {{ figure_markup(
   image="top-ecommerce-platforms.png",
   caption="Top ecommerce platforms.",
+  description="A bar chart showing in descending order the usage of ecommerce platforms with WooCommerce at 5.12% on desktop and 5.19% on mobile, followed by Shopify (2.55% and 2.48% respectively), Wix (1.05% and 1.24%), Magneto (1.03% and 0.96%), Prestashop (0.91%, 0.94%), 1C-Bitrix (0.64% and 0.65%), Bigcommerce (0.24% and 0.21%), Cafe24 (0.21% and 0.12%), Shopware (0.14% for both), and Loja Integrade at 0.08% and 0.09% respectively.",
-  description="A bar chart showing...", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=795567278&format=interactive",
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=795567278&format=interactive",
   sheets_gid="872326386",
   sql_file="top_vendors.sql"
 ) }}

 Our analysis counted 145 separate ecommerce platforms (compared to [116 in last year's analysis](../2019/ecommerce#ecommerce-platforms)).
 Out of these, only 9 platforms have market share of greater than 0.1%.
 WooCommerce is the most common ecommerce platform and has maintained its number one position.
-Wix appears in are analysis for the first time this year after Wappalyzer started identifying it as ecommerce platform from 30th Jun 2019.
+Wix appears in this analysis for the first time this year after Wappalyzer started identifying it as ecommerce platform from 30th Jun 2019.

 ### Top enterprise ecommerce platforms